Areas of Expertise: Russian Foreign Policy; Eurasia, Ethnic Conflict; Energy Security

-Dr. Jeffrey Mankoff is a Disitnguished Research Fellow at the U.S. National Defense University's Institute for National Strategic Studies.
-His areas of expertise include international security, Russian foreign policy, regional security in Eurasia, ethnic conflict, and energy security.
-Mankoff is the author of Russian Foreign Policy: The Return of Great Power Politics (Rowman & Littlefield, 2009, 2011).
+Dr. Jeffrey Mankoff is a Distinguished Research Fellow at the U.S. National Defense University's Institute for National Strategic Studies.
+He is the author of Russian Foreign Policy: The Return of Great Power Politics (Rowman & Littlefield, 2009, 2011).
 His forthcoming book, Empires of Eurasia: How Imperial Legacies Shape International Security (Yale, 2021), examines the impact of the imperial past on Chinese, Iranian, Russian, and Turkish politics and foreign policy.
 He also writes frequently for Foreign Affairs, War on the Rocks, CNN, and other outlets.

-Until May 2020, Mankoff was a senior fellow with the CSIS Russia and Eurasia Program.
-He previously served as an adviser on U.S.-Russia relations at the U.S. Department of State as a Council on Foreign Relations International Affairs Fellow, and was from 2008 to 2010 associate director of International Security Studies at Yale University and an adjunct fellow at the Council on Foreign Relations.
+Mankoff was previously a senior fellow with the Russia and Eurasia Program at the Center for Strategic and International Studies (CSIS), and served as an adviser on U.S.-Russia relations at the U.S. Department of State as a Council on Foreign Relations International Affairs Fellow.
+From 2008 to 2010, he was associate director of International Security Studies at Yale University and an adjunct fellow at the Council on Foreign Relations.
 He also held the John M. Olin National Security Fellowship at Harvard University (2006-07) and the Henry Chauncey Fellowship at Yale University (2007-08).
 Mankoff received B.A. degrees in international studies and Russian from the University of Oklahoma, and an M.A., M.Phil., and Ph.D. in diplomatic history from Yale University.
 He is a Truman National Security Fellow and a past Term Member of the Council on Foreign Relations.